Convergence of Adam Under Relaxed Assumptions

-In this paper, we proved the convergence of Adam and its variance-reduced version under less restrictive assumptions compared to those in existing literature.
-We proposed a general non-uniform smoothness condition, according to which the Hessian norm is bounded by a sub-quadratic function of the gradient norm.
-Instead of assuming the Lipschitzness of the objective function as in existing analyses of Adam, we develop a novel contradiction argument to prove that gradients are bounded by a constant along the optimization trajectory.
+In this paper, we proved the convergence of Adam and its variance-reduced version under less restrictive assumptions compared to those in the existing literature.
+We considered a generalized non-uniform smoothness condition, according to which the Hessian norm is bounded by a sub-quadratic function of the gradient norm almost everywhere.
+Instead of assuming the Lipschitzness of the objective function as in existing analyses of Adam, we use a new contradiction argument to prove that gradients are bounded by a constant along the optimization trajectory.
 There are several interesting future directions that one could pursue following this work.

-\paragraph{Relaxation of the bounded noise assumption.} Our analysis relies on the bounded noise assumption.
-However, the existing lower bound in \citep{arjevani2022lower} considers the weaker bounded variance assumption.
+\paragraph{Relaxation of the bounded noise assumption.} Our analysis relies on the assumption of bounded noise or noise with sub-Gaussian norm.
+However, the existing lower bounds in \citep{arjevani2022lower} consider the weaker bounded variance assumption.
 Hence, it is not clear whether the $\cO(\epsilon^{-4})$ complexity we obtain for Adam is tight in this setting.
 It will be interesting to see whether one can relax the assumption to the bounded variance setting.
+One may gain some insights from recent papers such as \citep{Faw2022ThePO,Wang2023ConvergenceOA} that analyze AdaGrad under weak noise conditions.
 An alternative way to show the tightness of the $\cO(\epsilon^{-4})$ complexity is to prove a lower bound under the bounded noise assumption.

-\paragraph{Potential applications of our technique.} Although our technique for bounding the gradients along the trajectory relies on the properties of the Adam algorithm, it is fairly general and can be potentially applied to other problems, so long as the function class is smooth enough and the algorithm is efficient so that one can obtain tight enough upper and lower bounds on $\sum_{t<\tau}\norm{\nabla f(x_t)}^2$ that lead to a contradiction.
-It would an interesting future direction to see whether our new technique can be used to improve the analyses of other optimization problems.